Who says a sabbatical has to be for a year? A one month sabbatical can be the perfect way to shake things up!

 P.S.
 Whilst the company I used, Flexpat, no longer seem to be running, a quick Google search will bring up other similar schemes you can look into.

 If you have a month-long sabbatical, the Bali Unsettled experience is a perfect option!
 Unsettled is a great travel company that allows you to enjoy the community and co-working experiences of 30 other individuals.
 The Bali retreat can be for both business and pleasure.
 Unsettled set up your stay for the month and introduces you to around 30 other people, who you will get to know during your stay.

 Each person’s reason for joining a work-away program like Unsettled is different.
 Some go strictly to work, while others go for Bali.
 There are meetings and “family dinners” set up within the group, but everything is optional.
 You are free to participate as much or as little as you would like in the group experiences.
 It’s a great way to get out, learn from others, and meet new people.

 The Rosemary Dream Retreat, Brazil

-Nestled in the hills overlooking the ocean and surrounded by mountains, Rosemary Dream is a one of a kind experiential learning center.
+Nestled in the hills overlooking the ocean and surrounded by mountains, Rosemary Dream is a one of a kind experiential learning centre.
 It is a place that empowers individuals to value life, love the world, and live their dreams.
 A place that provides tools to live an optimal way of life so that the potential that lies within each one of us can be unleashed.

 Not only does Rosemary Dream host people from all over the world on retreats, but it is also an active community.
 This means people live here all year round, working together and supporting each other to craft their own optimal ways of life.
-We believe in ethical behavior, living through our values, being purpose oriented and living the most playful lifestyle you can imagine.
+We believe in ethical behavior, living through our values, being purpose-oriented and living the most playful lifestyle you can imagine.